Hypothermia is dangerously low body temperature, below 95°F (35°C).

 - Pale and cold skin

 - Uncontrollable shivering (although at extremely low body temperatures, shivering may stop)

 Lethargy, cardiac arrest, shock, and coma can set in without prompt treatment.
 Hypothermia can be fatal.

 Take the following steps if you think someone has hypothermia:

-- If the person has any symptoms of hypothermia are present, especially confusion or problems thinking, call 911 right away.
+- If the person has any symptoms of hypothermia that are present, especially confusion or problems thinking, call 911 right away.

 - If the person is unconscious, check airway, breathing, and circulation.
 If necessary, begin rescue breathing or CPR.
 If the victim is breathing fewer than 6 breaths per minute, begin rescue breathing.